hbc/knowledgebase/misc/mounting_o2_mac.md

 Download macFUSE from [https://github.com/osxfuse/osxfuse/releases](https://github.com/osxfuse/osxfuse/releases/download/macfuse-4.6.0/macfuse-4.6.0.dmg), and install it.

+NOTE: In order to install macFUSE, you may need to first enable system extensions, following [this guideline from Apple](https://support.apple.com/guide/mac-help/change-security-settings-startup-disk-a-mac-mchl768f7291/mac), which will require restarting your computer.

 Download sshfs from [https://github.com/osxfuse/sshfs/releases](https://github.com/osxfuse/sshfs/releases/download/osxfuse-sshfs-2.5.0/sshfs-2.5.0.pkg), and install it.

 > #### Use this only if the above option fails!